militeev/polymer-app/README.md

 ## To run application:

-+ Make sure you have Node.js and NPM installed
++ Make sure you have Node.js, Npm and Bower installed
 + Pull the project
 + run npm install
++ run bower install
 + start application by executing command "node server.js"